 These strange looking conifers provide a distinctive silhouette with their evenly spread tiers of stiff branches.
 Most have stiff, closely overlapping, dark to bright-green leaves.
 All do well in a wide range of soils with adequate drainage.

 Native to Chile.
-Arboreal oddity whose heavy, spreading branches and ropelike branchlets are closely set with sharp-pointed leaves.
+An arboreal oddity whose heavy, spreading branches and ropelike branchlets are closely set with sharp-pointed leaves.
 Slow growing in youth, it eventually reaches 70–90 ft. tall and 30 ft. wide.
 This is the hardiest of the araucarias.Araucaria bidwillii

 Native to Australia.
 Moderate growth; broadly rounded crown supplies dense shade.
-Juvenile leaves are glossy, rather narrow, 3/4 to 2 in. long, stiff, more or less spreading in two rows; mature leaves are oval, 1/2 in. long, rather woody, spirally arranged and overlapping along branches.
+Juvenile leaves are glossy, rather narrow, 3/4–2 in. long, stiff, more or less spreading in two rows; mature leaves are oval, 1/2 in. long, rather woody, spirally arranged and overlapping along branches.
 Unusual houseplant; very tough and tolerant of low light.

 Native to Norfolk Island, near Australia.
 Grows moderately fast to 100 ft. tall and 60 ft. wide, with a pyramidal shape.
 Juvenile leaves are rather narrow, 1/2 in. long, curved, sharp pointed; mature leaves are somewhat triangular, densely overlapping.
 Can be held in pots for years—outdoors in mild climates, indoors anywhere.
 Popular as a Christmas tree in Hawaii.

 White flowers.
 Terminal growth is sometimes distorted by fasciation (growths resembling cockscombs).

 Native to Central Europe and Asia Minor.
 Grows to 3 ft. tall and spreads by underground stems of 2 ft....